cloudratha/react-motion-state/README.md

 | willLeave     | Function      | Called repeatedly while a style is unmounting | False    |
 | didLeave      | Function      | Called when a style has finished unmounting   | False    |

+if the `styles` prop is a function (supports React-Motion's implementation) there will be an additional call as the initial state is populated.

 See [React-Motion Docs: TransitionMotion](https://github.com/chenglou/react-motion/blob/master/README.md#transitionmotion-)

 #### States